sit-2021-int214/001-Spotify-Top/README.md

 The dataset include all the songs that have been on the Top 200 Weekly (Global) charts of Spotify in 2020 & 2021.
 The dataset include the following many features [click here](https://github.com/sit-2021-int214/001-Spotify-Top/blob/main/dataset_feature.md) for more.

 ### Overview
-Team choose this dataset because we want to know songs that popular.
+Team choose this dataset because we want to know songs that popular and chord that most popular use in songs.

 ### Objects
 สิ่งที่ต้องการจะทราบ :